 Fashion design schools can help you break into this exciting industry.
 This website is a free resource for anyone looking to become a fashion designer.
 Using this site, you can learn about leading fashion designers, search our netwok of fashion design schools, and research fashion design career requirements...

-fashion design colleges• Find the school(s) and location(s) that interests you • Request information by filling out a simple form.
+To begin, follow these easy steps:• Search our network of fashion design colleges• Find the school(s) and location(s) that interests you • Request information by filling out a simple form.
 There is no cost or obligation.
 Feel free to request information from as many fashion design colleges as you wish.

 The rapid growth of the Fashion industry has created career opportunities for qualified fashion marketers and designers.
 Our network of fashion design colleges can help you succeed.
 Fashion degree programs include: Fashion Design, Fashion Merchandising, Fashion Marketing and more.

 What does a fashion designer do?Fashion designers design clothing and accessories.
 Some high fashion designers are self-employed and design for individual clients.
 Other high fashion designers cater to specialty stores or high fashion department stores.
 These designers create original garments, as well as those that follow established fashion trends.
-Most fashion designers, however, work for apparel manufacturers, creating designs of men's, women's, and children's fashions for the mass market.Search our network of
+Most fashion designers, however, work for apparel manufacturers, creating designs of men's, women's, and children's fashions for the mass market.Search our network of fashion design colleges to begin your career today!

 Where does a fashion designer work?Fashion Designers work in a number of different industries, depending on their design specialty.
 Fashion designers generally work for textile, apparel, and pattern manufacturers; wholesale distributors of clothing, furnishings, and accessories; or for fashion salons, high-fashion department stores, and specialty shops.